BhavinGor/financetrackr/README.md

 # FinanceTrackr

-A comprehensive personal finance management application built with React, TypeScript, and Supabase.
+A comprehensive personal finance management application built with React, TypeScript, Python, and Supabase.

 ## Features